erickgnclvs/aws-ccp-preparation/README.md

   * VPC is like home network where the ISP is AWS and devices are AWS services

 * CloudFront
+  > Should have been called Amazon CDN

+  > Use this to:  Make your websites load faster by spreading out static file delivery to be closer to where your users are.
   * Content Delivery Network - CDN
   * Make things faster
   * Deliveries websites and applications fast